lubianat/curation_longtrail/draft.md

 # Final thoughts

 1. Thousands of systematic reviews are published each year [@møller2018] and a large part, if not most, of the curation performed in the course of these reviews remains invisible, unusable and unrecognized.
 Systematic reviews could be designed from the start to have their curated datasets in a format that makes it easy to share it later.
-We argued that this is a great opportunity for open science, where there is a lot to be gained from a small additional effort.
+We argued that this is a great opportunity for open science, where there is a lot to be gained from a small additional effort. .This large amount of hidden small curated datasets, if combined and distributed, could make a huge impact in the flow of scientific information in the life sciences.

 # The proposed approach (box)